John Tingle

 John Saxon Tingle (2 November 1931 – 5 August 2022) was an Australian politician, journalist and broadcaster.
-He was the founder of the Shooters Party in New South Wales, and was a member of the New South Wales Legislative Council from 1995 to 2006.
+He was the founder of the Shooters Party in New South Wales, and was a member of the New South Wales Legislative Council from 1995 until 2006.

 Early life

-Born in Edgecliff, New South Wales, Tingle attended Sydney Boys High School from 1944 to 1949.
+Born in Edgecliff, Sydney, Tingle attended Sydney Boys High School from 1944 to 1949.

 Radio and TV career

-He was a broadcaster and news editor at Deniliquin from 1949 to 1951 before becoming a journalist for the ABC from 1951 to 1968.
+He was a broadcaster and news editor in Deniliquin from 1949 to 1951 before becoming a journalist for the ABC from 1951 to 1968.
 During that time, he was supervisor of ABC TV News and chief of staff of the ABC News service, among other positions.

 He switched to commercial radio in 1969.
 Tingle said his decision to leave the ABC and venture into talkback on commercial radio was influenced by Ormsby Wilkins.
 Wilkins was notable for taking the very first legal talkback calls on radio in Australia.

 Tingle presented current affairs programs on stations including 2UE, 2UW, Radio Australia, 2SM (1978–1982), 3AW in Melbourne (1996), and 4BK in Brisbane (1997), before returning to 2SM.

 He then worked at 2GB (1982–1992) and 2CH (1992–1995).
 Originally presenting the 2GB morning program between 9am and 12pm, Tingle was forced to move to an afternoon timeslot in 1985 when the station managed to sign John Laws to a three-year contract to host the morning show.

 In 1977, Tingle established the Australian Telephone Users' Defence Union to advocate against the seemingly questionable accuracy of the accounting and billing system used by Telecom Australia.
 In the early 1980s, Tingle used his radio show to protest against backdated electricity charges, forwarding 3,000 complaints to the Ombudsman.
 The Ombudsman later found that the charging was illegal and the retrospective charging was discontinued.

 During his radio career, Tingle also presented TV programs on Seven and Nine in Sydney, ABC TV Queensland and Northern Territory, WIN4 Wollongong and SBS.
-Two of Tingle's Channel 9 programs included the Sunday morning current affairs program Probe and a Sunday evening program called Police Five.
+Two of Tingle's Channel Nine programs included the Sunday morning current affairs program Probe and a Sunday evening program called Police Five.

 His 1982 radio documentary on the Polish background of Pope John Paul II won a United Nations Association of Australia Media Peace Prize.